Here are 16 noteworthy museums around the globe that you can explore from home for free!

-The physical doors of museums around the world may be closed to us but the virtual doors have opened to us instead, not only making the museums much easily accessible to us but also bringing the exhibits much closer to us than ever.
+The physical doors of museums around the world may be closed to us (at the moment) but the virtual doors have opened to us instead, not only making the museums much easily accessible to us but also bringing the exhibits much closer to us than ever.

 1. Benaki Museum | Athens

 Take a virtual step into the Benaki Museum in Athens and wander through years of Greek history.
 Their impressive collection, which goes as far back as 3000 BC (and maybe more), includes Prehistoric, Ancient Greek and Roman Art, Byzantine Art, Historic Heirlooms, and a collection of noteworthy books, among others.